A Study on Transformer Configuration and Training Objective: Over-smoothing under Different Training Objectives

-The over-smoothing issue is common in graph neural networks.
+The over-smoothing issue is well noted in graph neural networks.
 When we stack many graph convolution networks, the node representations tend to be identical~\citep{chen2020measuring}.
-Recent studies show that transformer has a similar problem~\citep{shi2021revisiting}, known as ``uniform tokens'' in transformer models.
-In deep transformer, each token representation can be seen as a node in the graph, and each attention score is an edge.
-Therefore, different token representations tend to be identical when we scale transformer to deeper.
-In this work, we mainly focus on the over-smoothing problem due to different training settings.
+Recent studies show that transformer has a similar problem, known as ``uniform tokens''~\citep{shi2021revisiting}.
+In deep transformer, each token representation can be seen as a node in a graph, and each attention score is an edge.
+Different token representations tend to be identical when we scale transformer across depth.
+In this work, we mainly focus on the over-smoothing problem under different training objectives, \ie sequence-level supervised learning, and masked antoencoder-based self-supervised learning.
+To compare these two objectives, we use supervised vision transformer (ViT)~\citep{dosovitskiy2020image} and vision masked autoencoder (MAE)~\citep{he2021masked} as two representative platforms to show our insights.